 Ubuntu won’t play DVD?
-Even after you installed all codecs from Ubuntu Restricted Extra package?
+Even after you installed all the codecs from Ubuntu Restricted Extra package?
 Welcome to the club.
-You are not alone who cannot play DVD in Ubuntu Ubuntu 14.04.
-In this quick tip, I’ll show you how to fix the issues with playing DVD or even encrypted DVD in Ubuntu 14.04.
+You are not alone who cannot play DVD in Ubuntu.
+In this quick tip, I’ll show you how to fix the issues with playing DVD or even encrypted DVD in Ubuntu 20.04, 18.04 and 16.04.

 We need to install few codecs required specifically to play DVDs comfortably.
 These are:

 - libdvdnav4: to navigate DVD